 Bison

-The largest land mammal in North America, Bison can weight upwards of 2,000 lbs.
-At one point Bison nearly went extinct with a small herd remaining in Yellowstone National Park and in a few private reserves.
-Protections have increased those numbers to over 500,000 thousands but a far cry from the tens of millions that roamed the American West.
-Twenty nine Bison from Fort Niobrara National Wildlife Refuge arrived in 1956.
+The largest land mammal in North America, Bison can weigh upwards of 2,000 lbs.
+At one point, Bison nearly went extinct, with a small herd remaining in Yellowstone National Park and in a few private reserves.

 Black-tailed Prairie Dogs

-While called dogs, Prairie Dogs are more closely related to squirrels than their canine friends.
-The name comes from the barking sound emitted by the dogs to warn other prairie dogs of danger.
-Of the 5 prairie dog species in North America, the black-tailed Prairie Dog is the only one that is found in the park.
-Prairie dogs then to live in groups, and you can find several “dog towns” throughout the park.
+Prairie dogs tend to live in groups; you can find several “dog towns” throughout the park.
 Several are easily seen from the various roads that travel through the park.
-You’ll often see bison near prairie dog towns as the dogs eat the small grass encouraging new growth.
+You’ll often see bison near prairie dog towns as the dogs eat the small grass, encouraging new growth.
 Be careful when walking by a dog town as you could easily step in a hole and injure yourself.
-Oh and be sure to to stay away from Prairie Dogs, many actually carry the Bubonic Plague.
-Yes, that plague, the one called black death.

 Elk